markuplint/markuplint/packages/markuplint/README.md

 ```

 Answer questions interactively.
-By doing this, needed modules are installed includes `markuplint`.
+By doing this, needed modules are installed, including `markuplint`.

 Add a command to the `scripts` option on `package.json`: